Deepinside614/PhishFool/README.md

 # Description of Counter Phishing Annoyance Script for imessages

-This Python script is designed to automatically send rapid, automated responses to phishers targeting your iMessage account.
+This Python script is designed to automatically send rapid, automated responses to phishers targeting you via iMessage account.
 Utilizing the `subprocess` module to execute AppleScript commands, the script effectively interacts with the Messages app on macOS to deliver messages to the specified contact.

 ## Key Features: